jmthefox95/Dols-MTEC-2280-Spring2019/Midterm/Midterm.md

 **Schedule**

 March 4: Come to class with a idea or a few inspriations which you would like to work with.
 Decide by now whether or not you will do a Game or a Story.

+March 11: Diagram/Storyboard your project.
+If you are doing a game, plan the rules and conditions which should be met in order to earn points, move, defend etc.  If you are doing an interactive story: create a flowchart of how the story will evolve.
+Where does the main character begin?
+What is the perspective?
+What conflicts arise?
+How does the story evolve?
+How does it revolve?